SixArm/usv/doc/comparisons.md

 # Comparisons with CSV, TSV, TDF, ASV, DEL

-Unicode separated values (USV) and Unicode separated values extensions (USVX) are data formats that are similar in purpose to other formats.
+Unicode separated values (USV) is similar to these formats, plus offers more capabilities, editor-friendly markup, and standards-track syntax.

 ## comma separated values (CSV)